AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ## Step 5: Update the application to resolve the Window or View

-This allows each platform to potentially have different views registered.
+This allows you main window or view to take view models as dependencies, this also could be used to support different views on different platforms.
 ```csharp
 public override void OnFrameworkInitializationCompleted()
 {